Guidance for the aluminium sector

 How to set a target

-Aluminium companies can set science-based targets (SBTs) by following our step-by-step process.
+Aluminium companies can already set science-based targets (SBTs) by following our step-by-step process.

 Yet, companies in the sector face a number of challenges in setting SBTs.

 The Science Based Targets initiative (SBTi) is working on a project with the International Aluminium Institute (IAI) to identify barriers and opportunities for science-based target setting, as well as options for next-generation resources.
 The project will use a Sectoral Decarbonization Approach (SDA) and is looking at possible alternatives to the International Energy Agency (IEA) pathway.

 We need aluminium companies on board, committed to sustainability and creating a climate-secure world.
 If you’re looking to become an industry leader in the fight against climate change, get in touch.

 In 2019, the Science Based Targets initiative (SBTi) launched a project to lay a foundation for the development of tools and guidance to enable aluminium sector companies to set SBTs.

 World Resources Institute (WRI) is the managing SBTi partner, working in collaboration with the International Aluminium Institute (IAI) and Aluminium Stewardship Initiative (ASI) to engage sector experts to identify the challenges and opportunities to setting and achieving SBTs and options for next-generation resources.

 Financial support for this project is generously provided by the Alcoa Foundation.

 The first phase of this project is focused on identifying challenges for aluminium sector companies to apply the Sectoral Decarbonization Approach (SDA) and possible alternatives to the IEA pathway, and recommending specific tools and guidance for aluminium sector companies to set SBTs.